Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Pattern Matching via Constraint Checking -- Solution Overview

-\textbf{\textit{Non-local Constraint Generation and Verification.}} We generate non-local constraints following the heuristic presented in Table~\ref{table:non-local_constraint_generation}.
+We generate non-local constraints following the heuristic presented in Table~\ref{table:non-local_constraint_generation}.
 The three types of non-local constraints, namely, Cycle Constraints, Path Constraints and TDS Constraints are generated incrementally: for an example template, we provide a step-by-step illustration of the non-local constraint generation.
 Fig.~\ref{fig:algorithm_example_0011} shows a complete example of how pruning progresses using the generated constraints.

-\textit{Token Generation.} For cyclic constraints, a token must be initiated from each vertex that may participate in the substructure, whereas for path constraints, tokens are only initiated from terminal vertices.
-Tokens are started from vertices (that belong to the same cyclic substructure) in the increasing order of their label frequency in the background graph.
-(For duplicate/distinct label verification, there is also TDS path constraint checking.
-The substructure in question may contain a cycle or a tree.
-Similar to path constraints, here, tokens are only initiated from terminal vertices.
+\textit{Step 1.} Identify all the leaf vertices (i.e., a vertex with only one neighbor) with unique labels.
+They are not considered for non-local constraint checking as LCC guarantees pruning if there is no match.

+\textit{Step 2.} Identify all the vertices with duplicate labels.
+Path constraints are generated only for these vertices.

+\textit{Step 3.} If the template has cycles, then individual cycles are identified and a cycle constraint is generated for each cycle.

+\textit{Step 4.} For all possible combinations of vertex pairs with identical label, we identify all existing paths greater than or equal to three-hop length.
+(LCC precisely checks identical label pairs that are one or two hops from each other).
+One such path, for each vertex pair, is generated as a path constraint.
+Here, two optimization's are applied to minimize the number of path constraints to be verified: \textit{(i)} If there are multiple paths connecting two terminal vertices then the shortest path is generated as a path constraint. \textit{(ii)} If all the edges comprising a path also belong to a cycle constraint, that particular path is excluded from the set of path constraints.
+Verification of the cycle constraint will implicitly check for existence of a successful walk of appropriate length connecting the terminal vertices (of the path of interest).

+\textit{Step 5.} We generate TDS constraints in three steps.
+First, for templates with multiple cycles sharing more than one vertex (i.e., the template is non-edge-monocyclic), a TDS cyclic constraint is generated through the union of previously identified cycle constraints.
+This results in a higher-order cyclic structure with a maximal set of edges that cover all the cycles sharing at least one edge (e.g., Step 5(1)).

+Second, for templates with repeated labels, a new TDS constraint is generated through the union of all previously identified path constraints.
+This procedure generates higher-order structure that covers all the template vertices with repeated labels (e.g., Step 5(2)).

+The final step generates a TDS constraint as the union of the previously identified two constraints (e.g., Step 5(3)).
+Note that the above is a heuristic, more TDS constraints can be generated by creating various possible combinations of cycles and paths.
+Only this third step is mandatory to eliminate all false positives. \\

+\textit{\textbf{Constraint Optimization.}} Non-local constraint verification checks for existence of at least one successful walk of the appropriate length.
+There are alternatives to how tokens could be passed around to complete a walk.
+The non-local constraint generation also focuses on optimizing the walks for token passing.